 This is one of the great questions to ask before marriage as it helps each other to know what to expect in the worst-case scenario.
 You will understand why your partner is behaving or acting a certain way.
 This will help you both to adapt and support each other, or at least just understand.

 Making your marital life smooth not only require the knowledge of how to courtship but also patiently sitting and discussing different things to think about before getting married and asking questions.

 6. Identify your communication styles and how can you improve them

 Time to be honest about what’s working and what’s not in your communications with each other.
-Communication is essential. and therefore this is an important thing to know about each other before you move into married life.
+Communication is essential.
+Therefore this is an important thing to know about each other before you move into married life.

 8. What are your thoughts about children

-A really important thing to know before marriage, if one party wants children and the other doesn’t there’s going to be problems.
+Before you marry, consider this.
+If one party wants children and the other doesn’t, there are going to be problems.
 The same goes if one party wants ten children and the other only one.
 It’s also useful to briefly talk about how you would feel if there were problems in conceiving.
-So that you can remind each other of your commitments (although it’s worth saying that you may change your ideas as time passes – it’s important to understand that).
+This way, you both can remind each other of your commitments (although it’s worth saying that you may change your ideas as time passes – it’s important to understand that).